 Set Clear Objectives

-For a new joiner at any time, whether CEO or Director, there should be clarity of the outcomes that they are being asked to deliver.
+For a new executive recruitment position, whether CEO or Director, there should be clarity of the outcomes that they are being asked to deliver.

 A: We strongly recommend that these are clearly articulated and documented in a success profile to ensure there is an objective assessment of the individual’s progress and clarity if in time these are not being met